Startup Series Part 4: IP and Design

 What counts as “design”?

 “Design” is the overall appearance of a product.
 Design results from one or more visual features, including shape, configuration, pattern, and ornamentation.
 When the visual features are applied to a product, they give the product a unique appearance.
 To protect a design one must know if they actually own the design.
+You should always consider the importance of intellectual property when developing your small business logo design.

 If a person owns a design he/she will fall under one of the following categories: